 An Investigation on Students Academic Performance for Junior Secondary Schools in Botswana

-APA 6th edition
+APA 7th edition

 Mphale, L.M., & Mhlauli, M.B.
 (2014).
-An Investigation on Students Academic Performance for Junior Secondary Schools in Botswana.
-European Journal of Educational Research, 3(3), 111-127. doi:10.12973/eu-jer.3.3.111
+An Investigation On Students Academic Performance For Junior Secondary Schools In Botswana.
+European Journal of Educational Research, 3(3), 111-127. https://doi.org/10.12973/eu-jer.3.3.111

 Mphale L.M., and Mhlauli M.B.
-2014 'An Investigation on Students Academic Performance for Junior Secondary Schools in Botswana', European Journal of Educational Research, 3(3), pp. 111-127.
-Available from: http://dx.doi.org/10.12973/eu-jer.3.3.111
+2014 'An Investigation On Students Academic Performance For Junior Secondary Schools In Botswana', European Journal of Educational Research, 3(3), pp. 111-127.

 Chicago 16th edition

-Mphale, Luke Moloko and Mhlauli, Mavis B..
-"An Investigation on Students Academic Performance for Junior Secondary Schools in Botswana".
-(2014)European Journal of Educational Research 3, no. 3 (2014): 111-127. doi:10.12973/eu-jer.3.3.111
+Mphale Luke Moloko, and Mhlauli Mavis B..
+"An Investigation On Students Academic Performance For Junior Secondary Schools In Botswana," European Journal of Educational Research 3, no. 3 (2014): 111-127. https://doi.org/10.12973/eu-jer.3.3.111

 The major purpose of the study was to investigate factors which contribute to the decline in students’ academic performance in junior secondary schools in Botswana since 2010.
 The study was mainly quantitative and used the positivist inquiry paradigm.
 The study employed critical theory for its theoretical framework.
 Questionnaires were used to gather data from two hundred participants.
 Some documents were analyzed to supplement the information collected through the questionnaire.
 Data were analysed using the computer package known as Statistical Package for the Social Sciences (SPSS) version 15.
 The findings of the study showed that there were several factors that can contribute toward students’ low academic performance ranging from low staff morale to students unpreparedness for the examinations.
 The study, therefore, recommends that high teacher’s morale, availability of resources and parental involvement are critical for the attainment of high quality education in Botswana secondary schools.
 Furthermore, the findings of the study have implications for research and practice.